StreamController/docs/docs/plugin_dev/bases/ActionBase_py.md

-The [ActionBase](ActionBase_py.md) is the base for all action in [StreamController](https://github.com/Core447/StreamController).
+The [ActionBase](ActionBase_py.md) is the base for all actions in [StreamController](https://github.com/Core447/StreamController).
 Therefore all your actions must extend this class.
-[ActionBase.py](ActionBase_py.md) gives you easy access to the key(s) controlled by your actions, such as changing the image, getting events and so on.
+[ActionBase](ActionBase_py.md) gives you easy access to the key(s) controlled by your actions and providing easy wrappers to change images, set labels and getting events.

-If you want to learn more by going throught the code see [this](https://github.com/Core447/StreamController/blob/main/src/backend/PluginManager/ActionBase.py).
+If you want to learn more by going throught the code click [here](https://github.com/Core447/StreamController/blob/main/src/backend/PluginManager/ActionBase.py).

 ## Available methods
 ### `set_deck_controller`